 If you have ever wondered how to organize baby clothes, these tips will help!

-If you’re always losing outfit pieces or always finding socks in the wrong place, you’ll love this trick.
+If you’re always losing outfit pieces or always finding socks in the wrong place, you’ll love this idea.

 Bonus: It’s super easy to change if you rearrange!